NYCDS2020/GPT-for-Excel/README.md

 !['API key entered'](/assets/002-enter-api-key.png)

 ### Log data
 If you'd like to keep an eye on costs, set "Log Data" to "Yes" in the "Configuration" tab.
-This will trigger the generation of a text file called "ExcelForGPTLog.txt" in the same folder as the macro workbook to log the time, prompt, completion, total tokens and cost of each GPT API call.
+This will trigger the generation of a text file called "GPTForExcelLog.txt" in the same folder as the macro workbook to log the time, prompt, completion, total tokens and cost of each GPT API call.

 !['Log data'](/assets/015-log-data.png)